neohiro/BlackGlass/README.md

 pip install Pillow

-Standard Libraries: tkinter, socket, threading, xmlrpc, ssl.
+Standard Libraries: tkinter, socket, threading, xmlrpc.

 # 🚀 Getting Started
 Download and run the .exe file in Releases or clone the repository or download BlackGlass.py.